Independence (schooner): Prehistory

-Construction and Use
+Construction and use

 As was common practice at the time, Union carried the frame of a small schooner.
 This, possibly with the addition of some locally sourced timber, was used to build a smaller vessel.
 It appears that Baudin had lost a longboat whilst surveying the coastline of Kangaroo Island and his carpenters had found suitable timber to rebuild the longboat near what is now the town of American River.
 As the new vessel was to be smaller than Union, it would have better access to shallow waters.
 Thus was born Independence.

 No original plans of Independence are known to exist.
 In fact, it is possible the original Independence was built without plans.

-The two ships sealed together, working around southern Australia and then shipped their seal furs to buyers including some in China, "The ship Union, and schooner Independence are expected to sail this day for China.“ from the Sydney Gazette 1804.
-The Union was lost at sea with all hands in 1804 off the coast of Fiji.
+The two ships sealed together, working around southern Australia and then shipped their seal furs to buyers including some in China, "The ship Union, and schooner Independence are expected to sail this day for China." from The Sydney Gazette 1804.
+Union was lost at sea with all hands in 1804 off the coast of Fiji.